Electronic waste: Global trade issues

-One theory is that increased regulation of electronic wastes and concern over the environmental harm in nature economies creates an economic disincentive to remove residues prior to export.
+One theory is that increased regulation of electronic waste and concern over the environmental harm in nature economies creates an economic disincentive to remove residues before export.
 Critics of trade in used electronics maintain that it is still too easy for brokers calling themselves recyclers to export unscreened electronic waste to developing countries, such as China, India and parts of Africa, thus avoiding the expense of removing items like bad cathode ray tubes (the processing of which is expensive and difficult).
-The developing countries have become toxic dump yards of e-waste.
-Developing countries receiving foreign e-waste often go further to repair and recycle forsaken equipment.
+Developing countries have become toxic dumping grounds for e-waste.
+Developing countries that receive foreign e-waste often go further by repairing and recycling forsaken equipment.
 Yet still 90% of e-waste ended up in landfills in developing countries in 2003.
-Proponents of international trade point to the success of fair trade programs in other industries, where cooperation has led to creation of sustainable jobs and can bring affordable technology in countries where repair and reuse rates are higher.
+Proponents of international trade point to the success of fair trade programs in other industries, where cooperation has led to the creation of sustainable jobs and can bring affordable technology in countries where repair and reuse rates are higher.

-Defenders of the trade in used electronics say that extraction of metals from virgin mining has been shifted to developing countries.
-Recycling of copper, silver, gold, and other materials from discarded electronic devices is considered better for the environment than mining.
-They also state that repair and reuse of computers and televisions has become a "lost art" in wealthier nations and that refurbishing has traditionally been a path to development.
+Some supporters of the used-electronics trade say that metal extraction from virgin mining has been shifted to developing countries.
+Recycling copper, silver, gold, and other materials from discarded electronic devices is considered better for the environment than mining.
+They also state that the repair and reuse of computers and televisions have become a "lost art" in wealthier nations, and that refurbishing has traditionally been a development path.

-South Korea, Taiwan, and southern China all excelled in finding "retained value" in used goods, and in some cases have set up billion-dollar industries in refurbishing used ink cartridges, single-use cameras, and working CRTs.
-Refurbishing has traditionally been a threat to established manufacturing, and simple protectionism explains some criticism of the trade.
-Works like "The Waste Makers" by Vance Packard explain some of the criticism of exports of working product, for example, the ban on import of tested working Pentium 4 laptops to China, or the bans on export of used surplus working electronics by Japan.
+South Korea, Taiwan, and southern China all excelled at finding "retained value" in used goods and, in some cases, have set up billion-dollar industries refurbishing used ink cartridges, single-use cameras, and working CRTs.
+Refurbishing has traditionally been a threat to established manufacturing, and simple protectionism helps explain some of the criticism of the trade.
+Works like "The Waste Makers" by Vance Packard explain some of the criticism of exports of working products, for example, the ban on import of tested working Pentium 4 laptops to China, or the bans on export of used surplus working electronics by Japan.